louismullie/temp-data/markdown_final/bc8bccc5-44e6-f57a-fc1a-1f08ab1237aa.md

 ### ACOG practice bulletin no. 189: nausea and vomiting of pregnancy [^d9b2c817].
 Obstetrics and Gynecology (2018).
 Medium credibility.

-Serotonin 5-hydroxytryptamine type 3 (5-HT3) receptor antagonists (eg, ondansetron)—comparative efficacy, safety, dosing limits, and pregnancy risk are described as follows: randomized trials reported that intravenous ondansetron and metoclopramide had similar efficacy with fewer adverse symptoms at 24 hours on ondansetron, oral ondansetron was better at controlling vomiting with similar nausea control, and ondansetron was more effective than doxylamine plus vitamin B6 in a small double-blind RCT of 36 women.
+Serotonin 5-hydroxytryptamine type 3 (5-HT3) receptor antagonists (eg, ondansetron) — comparative efficacy, safety, dosing limits, and pregnancy risk are described as follows: randomized trials reported that intravenous ondansetron and metoclopramide had similar efficacy with fewer adverse symptoms at 24 hours on ondansetron, oral ondansetron was better at controlling vomiting with similar nausea control, and ondansetron was more effective than doxylamine plus vitamin B6 in a small double-blind RCT of 36 women.
 Common adverse effects include headache, drowsiness, fatigue, and constipation, and ondansetron can prolong the QT interval.
 In December 2012, the FDA removed the 32-mg single intravenous dose because of QT prolongation leading to torsade de pointes, and recommends ondansetron not be given intravenously in doses greater than 16 mg; electrolyte and electrocardiogram monitoring are recommended for patients with arrhythmia risk factors.
-There are insufficient fetal safety data; a possible first-trimester association with cleft palate has limited evidence, and a systematic review found eight studies with a small increase in cardiac defects in two studies (odds ratio [OR], 2.0; 95% CI; 1.3-3.1 and OR, 1.62; 95% CI; 1.04-2.14) but no increase in overall malformations.
+There are insufficient fetal safety data; a possible first-trimester association with cleft palate has limited evidence, and a systematic review found eight studies with a small increase in cardiac defects in two studies (odds ratio [OR], 2.0; 95% CI; 1.3–3.1 and OR, 1.62; 95% CI; 1.04–2.14) but no increase in overall malformations.
 Women should be counseled regarding the available data, and the use of ondansetron before 10 weeks of gestation should be individualized weighing the risks and benefits.

 ---